The first time I read about smashing cucumbers I was a bit skeptical.

 Why I love peeled cucumbers

-I was first introduced to peeled cucumbers in the 1980s when moms and Girl Guide leaders used to make striped patterns down the sides of cucumbers.
+I was first introduced to peeled cucumbers in the 1980s when moms and Girl Guide leaders everywhere used a peeler to make striped patterns down the sides of cucumbers.
 This semi-peeled vibe was considered to be kinda fancy because of the way the cukes looked when they were sliced.

 Sometime around then, another thing was happening.
 All of the short, stubby field cucumbers in the grocery stores were being replaced by Long English Cucumbers.
 This new style of cuke had no seeds and thin skin.
 So we all ditched the racing stripes and started eating the skin in its entirety.